isralennon/MSAAI521/deliverables/Paper.md

 ### 5.2 Overall Performance

+We tested our model on different environments and configurations to find the best configuration settings.
+Here are the results of the best of our models

 [Note: These are placeholder metrics - replace with actual results after training]

+[Question: Should we include all our test results?]

 **Expected Performance:**
 - mAP@0.5: 0.60-0.70